shufo/lambda-query/README.md

 lambda-query invokes lambda function with given query and get response and display result with formatted text

+This architecture pros and cons

+- Pros
+  - no more bastion server(!)
+    - no requirement for hardening bastion server
+    - you only require manage IAM accounts
+  - no requirement for keeping db connection while operation
+- Cons
+  - setup
+  - no GUI leads some overhead or operation error sometimes

 ## Installation

 Install client